 The early 1990s were a busy time for the band.
 Most of the time they were either on tour or in the studio.
 However, due to the shoegaze genre's inability to catch on in the USA, several tours there were planned and scrapped because SBK Records seemed to be against the band from the start.
 Their records received virtually no promotion in the States and sold poorly as a result, though the band did garner somewhat of a cult following there around this time.

 By 1993, shoegaze was rapidly sinking as a favoured genre of music, for reasons I was never able to figure out.
 By this time the band had released a couple more EPs; Outside Your Room and the 5 EP, both on Creation (none of the EPs ever saw release on the other side of the pond), and their second full-length album, Souvlaki.
-In an odd move, SBK packaged Souvlaki and four of the five tracks from the 5 EP onto on CD and released it in the USA.
+In an odd move, SBK packaged Souvlaki and four of the five tracks from the 5 EP onto one CD and released it in the USA.
 In late 1993 the band was finally able to tour the States, and did so on a few occasions, with Ride, and later Lush and Catherine Wheel.
 Both tours were financial failures due to poor promotion on SBK's part, once again.
 In mid-1994 Slowdive financed a USA tour of their own, determined to not screw over their American and Canadian fans.
 It lasted only two weeks, but most of the dates sold out.

 Early on, Adrian Sell left the band to persue academic endeavors, and he was replaced by Neil Carter for the recording of Morningrise, and then for a few years by Simon Scott, formerly of the band Eternal.

-After a short break after the tours, the band entered the studio again to record what ended up their final album, the ambient-ish Pygmalion.
+After a short break after the tours, the band entered the studio again to record what ended up their final album (before reforming in 2014; see below), the ambient-ish Pygmalion.
 Simon Scott left the band prior to its recording, and he was replaced by drummer Ian McCutcheon.
 Pygmalion contained just about zero contribution from anyone other than Neil Halstead and Rachel Goswell.
 The rest of the band, not liking the ambient/experimental tack that Neil and Rachel were leaning towards, quit.
 After the album's release in 1995 (in the UK only -- SBK Records had gone bankrupt the previous year), Slowdive announced that they had not so much had broken up but had more reformed themselves with a new name -- Mojave 3.
 The new band, consisting of Neil, Rachel, Ian and pianist Poppy Gonzalez, had originally named themselves just "Mojave," but after quickly discovering another band had that name, they pinned the "3" onto the end of it, as they had been a trio at the time.
 Poppy Gonzalez didn't come along until the band were recording their first album as Mojave 3, entitled Ask Me Tomorrow and released by 4AD in 1996, effectively tolling the bell for Slowdive.
 Mojave 3 ended up branching out into various genres in the intervening years, including country music, surf rock, and atmospheric jazz.